 Lobby renovation views:

-Looking in from the street.
-It's a photo from "Exclusive: Peek Inside Silent Movie Theater Renovations," a July 22, 2018 post on the Cinefamily Accountability blog.
+Looking in from the street as renovations begin.
+It's a photo from "Exclusive: Peek Inside Silent Movie Theater Renovations," a July 2018 post on the Cinefamily Accountability blog.

 A 2017 look back at the rear of the house on the Time Out page about the Silent Movie Theatre.
 It's a Jakob Layman photo.